GRACE: THE INWORKING ABILITY IN THE BELIEVER TO DO RIGHTEOUSNESS

 WHAT THEREFORE SHOULD THE BELIEVER DO?

 It's simple; all we have to do now is to walk in the realities of what the Gospel has said about us.
-That is Faith.
-If we therefore walk uprightly, there's nothing like 'works/self righteousness' by so doing; we are simply walking in the reality of our new nature. - Think about it
+That is faith.
+If we therefore walk uprightly, it is not 'self righteousness' by so doing; we are simply walking in the reality of our new nature in Christ. - Think about it

 'Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.' - 2 Corinthians 5 vs 17 {KJV}